chat-sdk/chat-sdk-android/README.md

 ```
 Context context = getApplicationContext();

+try {
     // Create a new configuration
     Configuration.Builder builder = new Configuration.Builder(context);

-// Perform any configuration steps (optional)
+    // Perform any other configuration steps (optional)
     builder.firebaseRootPath("prod");

     // Initialize the Chat SDK
-try {
     ChatSDK.initialize(builder.build(), new FirebaseNetworkAdapter(), new BaseInterfaceAdapter(context));
-}
-    catch (ChatSDKException e) {
-}

     // File storage is needed for profile image upload and image messages
     FirebaseFileStorageModule.activate();

+    // Push notification module
     FirebasePushModule.activate();

     // Activate any other modules you need.
     // ...

+} catch (ChatSDKException e) {
+    // Handle any exceptions
+    e.printStackTrace();
+}

 ```